zorrocrisis/PathfindingAlgorithms/README.md

 ## **Pahtfinding Algorithms**
-This project, originally part of the evaluation of the 2023/2024 edition of the Artificial Intelligence in Games course, talking place in Instituto Superior Técnico, University of Lisbon, aimed to showcase multiple **pathfinding algorithms in a grid**, additionally seeking to **research and further strengthen their efficiency**.
+This project, originally part of the evaluation of the Artificial Intelligence in Games course (2023/2024), talking place in Instituto Superior Técnico, University of Lisbon, aimed to showcase multiple **pathfinding algorithms in a grid**, additionally seeking to **research and further strengthen their efficiency**.

-The following document indicates how to access the source code, utilise the executable application and control the program, also describing in further detail the efficiency analysis between pathfinding algorithms.
+The following document indicates how to access the source code, utilise the executable application and control the program.
+It also contains an efficiency analysis between the pathfinding algorithms.

-## **Build and Execution**
+## **Source Files and Application**

-To install this project, follow these steps:

-1. Clone the repository: **`git clone https://github.com/zorrocrisis/ShaderProject`**
-2. Open the ShaderProject.snl solution using Visual Studio
-4. Press Ctrl + F5 to execute the program
+The project's source files can be downloaded from this repository.
+To open the program using Unity (v.2021.3.10f1), simply clone the repository and open the project utilising Unity Hub.

+To test the application, only the files contained in the "Build" folder are necessary.
+Once those files are downloaded, simply start the executable (see the controls below).

+## **Application's Controls**

+Main Menu:
+- **LMB** can interact with the main menu's buttons, selecting the grid size and exiting the application.

+Grid Map:
+- **Esc** exits to the main menu.
+- **1-3** begins the pathfinding with pre-defined starting and goal positions.
+- **LMB** can select the starting and goal positions for a new pathfinding search.
+- **Space** clears the grid.
+- **Left/Right arrow keys** change the current algorithm.

+## **Additional Pathfinding Information**
+One can find additional pathfinding information, such as position coordinates and total process time, in the **overlay UI panel in right-side of the screen**.
+During a pathfinding search, the grid will also showcase multiple coloured tiles, representing different states: red tiles indicate "closed" nodes (which have already been explored), whereas blue tiles indicate "open" ondes (which have not been explored yet).

+(IMAGE SHOWING UI PANEL AND COLOURS)

 ## **Introduction **